CiccioGamer89: Beginning (2012–2015)

 On 8 September 2012, he made his first vlog.

-During this first years, he made his popularity with the two "trademarks" of his channel: the Hermit crab which acts as both the logo and mascot of the channel and his characteristic greeting at the beginning of each video, "Hakuna Matata, ragazzi!" (in Swahili "Without thoughts").
+During these first years, he increased his popularity with the two "trademarks" of his channel: the Hermit crab that acts as both the logo and mascot of the channel and his characteristic greeting at the beginning of each video, "Hakuna matata, ragazzi!".

-In a short time, Alessandrini becomes a point of reference for the Italian YouTube community, with his videos about FIFA, MotoGP 15, Clash Royale and his format In Cucina con Ciccio.
-The format consist in advertising cooking videos.
-In February 2014 he reached 100.000 subscribers on YouTube and after 10 month he reached 500.000 subscribers.
+In a short time, Alessandrini became a point of reference for the Italian YouTube community, with his videos about FIFA, MotoGP 15, Clash Royale and his format In Cucina con Ciccio.
+The format consisted in advertising cooking videos.
+In February 2014 he reached 100.000 subscribers on YouTube and after ten months he reached 500.000 subscribers.

 Golden Button and "Nutellagate" (2016)

-On 2 July 2016 he received YouTube Golden Button for 1,000,000 subscribers.
+On 2 July 2016 he received the YouTube Golden Button for 1,000,000 subscribers.

-On 1 October 2016, while he was signing autographs at Romics, an eighteen year old hit Alessandrini in the eye with a Nutella croissant and fled into the crowd: after about half an hour he returned managing to hit him with another croissant to the second time.
-On the second time, however, the YouTuber's guards managed to capture him and brought him in front of Alessandrini.
+On 1 October 2016, while he was signing autographs at Romics, an eighteen-year-old boy hit Alessandrini in the eye with a Nutella croissant and fled into the crowd; after about half an hour he returned, managing to hit him with another croissant the second time.
+This time, however, the YouTuber's guards managed to capture the eighteen-year-old and brought him in front of Alessandrini.
 The boy began to cry in front of him, and so Alessandrini decided not to file a complaint with him.
 Two days later Alessandrini uploaded a video with his reactions, where he expressed all his disappointment towards those who use YouTube to incite gestures of that kind and create hatred towards him.

 The event was called "Nutellagate" by the web.